NOC-MSM/RAPID-Evolution/README.md

 cd RAPID-Evolution
 ./setup {-s Archer2}
 ```
 The setup script downloads nemo, compiles tools and configurations.
 Setup defaults to Anemone, which is ideally suited for fast development/turnaround of smaller configurations (e.g. eORCA025).

-### For Development
+For larger configurations it is recommended to switch to Archer2.

-The global eORCA025 and nested eORCA025-RAPID12 configurations are ready to run.
+The global eORCA025 and nested eORCA025-RAPID12 and eORCA025-RAPID12-RAPID36 configurations are ready to run.
 All that is required is:

 ```shell
 cd nemo/cfgs/GLOBAL_QCO/eORCA025